Reşid Mehmed Pasha: Campaign in the Diyarbakir Eyalet

-He was appointed the Wāli of Diyarbakir Eyalet and Raqqa Eyalet in 1834 and onwards led military campaigns against the local Kurdish tribes Garzan, Bedir Khan and Milli and the Yazidi in Sincar.
-In 1835 he subdued the Milli tribe in Mardin.
-In 1836, he defeated, Mire Kor, the ruler from the Emirate of Soran.
+He was appointed the Wāli of Diyarbakir Eyalet and Raqqa Eyalet in 1834 and onwards led military campaigns against the local Kurdish tribes Barzan, Bedir Khan and Milli and the Yazidi in Sincar.
+In 1835 he subdued the Kurdish Milli tribe in Mardin.
+In 1836, he defeated the Soran Emirate after the capture of Mir Kor.
 He died in 1836.